CiscoDevNet/intersight-powershell/docs/Initialize-IntersightAssetServiceNowCredential.md

 ```

 ### -OauthAuthenticationCredential
-Optional client id/secret credential used for oAuth authentication with ServiceNow target.
-ServiceNow requires this to be used for oAuth authentication combining with user/password credential.
+Optional client id/secret credential used for OAuth authentication with ServiceNow target.
+ServiceNow requires this to be used for OAuth authentication combining with user/password credential.

 Note :- Use Initialize-IntersightAssetOauthClientIdSecretCredential to create the object of complex type AssetOauthClientIdSecretCredential